bharathk-github/hello-world-javascript-action/README.md

 9. `port` (optional): The port number of the UrbanCode Deploy instance.
 Default is `8443`.
 10. `username` (required): Your UrbanCode Deploy username.
 11. `password` (Either this or authtoken is required): Your UrbanCode Deploy password.
 This input is marked as a secret.
 12. `authToken`(Either this or password is required): Your UrbanCode Deploy auth token.
-This input is marked as a secret
+This input is marked as a secret.  **username** is not needed when authToken is provided, if provided it will be ignored.
 13. `disableSSLVerification` (optional): A boolean value indicating whether to skip SSL certificate validation when making HTTPS requests.
 Default is `false`.

 ## Usage Examples